Arbalest-Rocketry/flight-computer/README.md

 ### Step 2: Physical Connection

-1. **Connect Power**: Use jumper wires to connect the power source to the Teensy 4.1 for providing power to the entire setup.
+1. **Connect Power**: Use jumper wires to connect the power source to the Teensy 4.1 to provide power to the entire setup.
 2. **Connect Camera**: Solder jumper wires onto the RX (receive) and TX (transmit) pins of the Runcam Split 4 camera.
-Then, connect the RX wire to the RX pin and the TX wire to the TX pin on the Teensy 4.1 for video data transmission.
+Then, you can connect the RX wire to the RX pin and the TX wire to the TX pin on the Teensy 4.1 for video data transmission.
-3. **Ground Connection**: Connect another jumper wire from the ground (GND) pin of the Runcam Split 4 to any ground pin on the Teensy 4.1 to complete the circuit.
+3. **Ground Connection**: Connect another jumper wire from the ground (GND) pin of the Runcam Split 4 to any ground pin on Teensy 4.1 to complete the circuit.

 # Transceiver Test w/ RC plane
 <div style="text-align: center;">